 Understanding How Custody is Determined

-The best interest of the child is the only determining factor in who gets sole custody of the child.
+The interest of the child is the only determining factor in who gets sole custody of the child.
 The judge will determine this based on who was the primary caregiver of the child during the child’s life.
 The primary caregiver is the one who took care of the child during his or her life from bath time to feeding to getting them off to school.
 This will help avoid an interruption in the child’s life.

 The court will likely choose the parent who will allow the child uninterrupted time with the non-custodial parent, that parent’s family as well as relationships with extended families.
 The community where the child grew up will be a factor as well as their school and whether the parent will allow the child to stay in the same area.

-Each parent’s ability to provide a stable, loving home will be evaluated to determine who is best for the child.
+Each parent’s ability to provide a stable, loving home will be evaluated to determine who is for the child.
 The environment of the home itself is a contributing factor in the decision, which is where the cheating spouse might run into a problem with custody.

 There’s also the negative opinion of the judge that might be a factor in the decision process.
 Unfortunately, it could paint the cheating spouse in a bad light, which influences other parts of the process.